-It is the policy of the Millikin University School of Nursing that students are provided with a process whereby they may have their concerns considered as fairly and rapidly as possible without fear of reprisal.
+It is the policy of the Millikin University SON that students are provided with a process whereby they may have their concerns considered as fairly and rapidly as possible without fear of reprisal.

 Students should utilize the following format to address their concerns.